ByGregMarine/bygregmarine.com/content/blog/common-cubed.md

 date: 2022-10-05T00:45:38.187Z
 featured_image: /images/common-cubed-4.jpg
 ---
 Over the years I have learned what is and isn't important in my life.
-With a global pandemic that hit home personally, as well as some new career moves I did not expect, 2020 has been a great reminder of what I should make my priorities.
-For best way to be able to focus on those important priorities, I look to Commonsense, Common Courtesy, and Common Decency.
+With a global pandemic that hit home personally, as well as some new career moves I did not expect, the early 2k-20‘s were a great reminder of what I should make my priorities.
+For the best way to be able to focus on those important priorities, I look to Commonsense, Common Courtesy, and Common Decency.
 The "Common Cubed" always leads me to the inevitability of discovering the root of all things important.

 <!--more-->